5 uncomfortable truths about Irish politics today.

 1. It is almost impossible to engage the electorate on any sort of mildly complex issue.
 Many modern voters refuse to accept an obligation to inform themselves, and will use the phrase “there wasn’t enough information” when they mean “I’m not reading a three page leaflet.
 Twink is on The Late Late.”

-2. Certain counties in Ireland have now started wallowing in self-pity, and vote accordingly.
+2. Some parts of in Ireland have now started wallowing in self-pity, and vote accordingly.
 The only thing that agitates them more than being run by dem fellas in Dublin is the thought of their county being run by themselves and their neighbours.
 Or paying their money towards services in their county.

 3. Many elements of the Irish media struggle to prevent any debate on a social issue descending into hysterical emotionalism.
 You rarely hear Jeremy Paxman ask an interviewee how they “feel” about something.